 This award was made possible by donations from Harold Smith, who was a professor in the biology department for almost 30 years (1964-1993).
 Professor Smith taught in the introductory biology sequence for most of his career and greatly appreciated the help of his many teaching assistants over the years.
 Funds from this award are used to support graduate students in biology, particularly those who have taught in the non-majors biology course.

 This award was established by Hazel Wier Teot, who earned her M.A. in zoology at USD under the direction of Edward Churchill in 1945.
 Funds from this award are used to support graduate students in biology, with preference given to students in zoology.

-This scholarship is for an upper-division biology major, preferably female, who has an excellent scholastic record and a demonstrated interest in microbiology.
-The award is usually made in April of each year.
+This scholarship is for an upper-division microbiology major, preferably female, who has an excellent scholastic record, is an independent thinker and plans to attend graduate school and pursue a career in science.

 Graduate student travel funds are awarded annually in the spring after a call for applications is made.
 Other support regularly available includes undergraduate research assistantships and research supply money.